-The Chat component contains a header region dedicated for the ChatHeader component, which accepts a title and icon representing the current chat.
+The Chat Context component contains a header region dedicated for the ChatHeader component, which accepts a title and icon representing the current chat.
 Additionally, an actions region can be leveraged to offer a series of actions for the chat.
 For instance, including a "Transcript" Button could allow a user to toggle a ChatTranscript within the utilities region of the Chat component.
 Other actions may transfer the interaction, email transcripts, or end the chat.

 In the live conversation area, transcripts of the chat (such as bot transcripts prior to an agent’s involvement) are collapsed.
 At the start of the interaction, transcript height occupies ¾ of the chat panel by default.
 If all transcripts do not fit in this area, an "Earlier transcripts" action may be added to the ChatHeader.

-Chat insight overlay
+Chat context overlay

 The live chat is composed by a MessageList component that uses typing indicators that shows an ellipsis as the customer types characters.
 Since the customer has not yet submitted the message, the ellipsis bubble has a dynamic width.
 Each message has a timestamp that appears once the customer submits their message.
 There are also system messages that can be added to the chat that signify events such as a user leaving or entering a chat, or the chat ending.
 Messages themselves may contain images, links, or downloadable attachments.